 5. Learn a New Craft!

 Many of my friends have decided to try their hands at new hobbies over the past few months, from knitting to baking to macrame or crochet.
 I love seeing their creations pop up on Instagram.

 For me, embroidery stood out as a crafty hobby I wanted to try.
 I’m a big fan of slow styling, creating things for myself, and enjoying the therapeutic process!

 LoveCrafts got in touch, and asked if I’d like to try out one of their crafting kits for a bit of creative self-care (gifted).
-After having a browse, tempted by so many different crafting kits, I settled on this beautiful embroidery set from Hawthorn Handmade.
+After having a browse, tempted by so many different crafting kits, I settled on a beautiful embroidery set from Hawthorn Handmade.

 Just look at how beautiful the floral design is!
 The kit comes with full instructions on how to make the different stitches and put the hoop together – it’s perfect for a beginner like me.